This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 - 1 Quick Action is the Key

-- 4 What to do when Acrylic Paint is spilt on your Carpet or Upholstery?
+- 4 What to do when Acrylic Paint is Spilled on your Carpet or Upholstery?

 Quick Action is the Key

 How to get acrylic paint off clothes?
 Once again quick action is vital, as the acrylic paint needs to be removed before it dries.
-So, if you are doing art or some other home projects, watch your clothes and as soon as you see a spot of paint remove it immediately.
+So, if you are doing art or some other home projects, watch your clothes, and as soon as you see a spot of paint remove it immediately.
+Although it is a water-based paint, acrylic paint stains can be very tricky to remove when dry.

 Tip: Be careful not to put the garment into the dryer until you have removed the paint spot entirely.